People who swallow a lot of seawater are at greater risk of being exposed to dangerous pathogens, new research from the University of Exeter shows.

 – Lead researcher Dr. Anne Leonard, of the University of Exeter Medical School.

 As you surf, you swallow ten times as much water as when you swim, which makes surfers more exposed to contaminated seawater.
-And despite extensive operations to clean up coastal waters and beaches, potentially harmful bacteria still enters the coastal environment through sewage and waste pollution from sources including water run-off from farm crops treated with manure.
+And despite extensive operations to clean up coastal waters and beaches, potentially harmful bacteria still enter the coastal environment through sewage and waste pollution from sources including water run-off from farm crops treated with manure.

 The study was published yesterday in the journal Environment International.